-Salaries and benefits decreased from \$672,359 to \$455,754.
-No bonuses were paid in 2019 compared to bonuses paid to several employees in the comparative period of the prior year and there was a decrease in the number of employees and a decrease in salary for a number of employees in the current period.
-This was further decreased as a result of the external directors agreeing to receive their directors' fees in DSUs commencing from August 1, 2019.
+Salaries and benefits decreased from \$996,187 to \$681,446.
+There was a decrease in the number of employees and a decrease in salary for a number of employees in the current period and severance payment made to the Ex-Vice President, Exploration in November 2018.
+This was further decreased as a result of the external directors electing to receive their directors' fees in DSUs commencing from August 1, 2019 (DSUs were charged to share-based compensation).

-Shareholder communication decreased from \$187,738 to \$92,072 and travel and related costs decreased from \$28,286 to \$3,310 reflecting an overall decrease in promotional activities, including the termination of contracts with certain shareholder communication service providers, and due to the timing of conferences and roadshows.
+Shareholder communication decreased from \$262,398 to \$107,726 and travel and related costs decreased from \$30,450 to \$5,252 reflecting an overall decrease in promotional activities, including the termination of contracts with certain shareholder communication service providers, and due to the timing of conferences and roadshows.

-The Company had a net gain of \$216,692 from selling 1,056,075 Wallbridge shares in the current period compared to \$71,896 from selling 500,000 Wallbridge shares in the prior year.
+The Company had a net gain of \$216,692 from selling 1,056,075 Wallbridge shares and net gain of \$94,333 from selling 330,000 Ely gold Shares in 2019 compared to \$204,706 from selling 1,325,500 Wallbridge shares in the prior year.